The Ruapehu EXPRESS brings you a unique opportunity for an epic adventure in a stunning landscape!

 The 4th annual Camelbak Ruapehu Express will take place Saturday 23 February 2019.

-The long Mountain Bike event is a classic cross-country point to point race/ride mostly across private land with exclusive access for this event only!
+The 60km and 80km Mountain Bike events are classic cross-country point to point rides mostly across private land with exclusive access for this event only!
 Mountain Bikers start on the Tukino Ski field Road and are treated to a huge variety of terrain and trails including leg 1: NZ Army tussock/desert landscape LAV tracks, leg 2: the myriad of trails in the Karioi pine forest which wraps around the Whangaehu and Wahianoa Rivers, leg 3: the beautiful native Rangataua forest, leg 4: a smattering of farm land and quick dash to Ohakune on the tar sealed roads.

 There is also a shorter 25km MTB event for those wanting an easier challenge.
 Riders start mid way though the Karioi forest, then wind their way through the Rangataua native forest ending with a glide down to the finish line at Ohakune.